 Q: What is DOL?

 A: DOL stands for Department of Labor.
-This is the agency of the U.S. government that through its two national processing centers in Atlanta and Chicago, adjudicate PERM Labor Certification applications for the whole nation.
+This is the agency of the U.S. government that, through its two national processing centers in Atlanta and Chicago, adjudicates PERM Labor Certification applications for the whole nation.

 Q: Who is handling my case if I retain Z&A?